 I asked the AmazingRibs.com science advisor Prof. Greg Blonder about this kluge and he explained that “After installing the needle valve, the air to gas mixture is no longer the same.
 The amount of air depends on how quickly the gas is moving through the system because the gas pulls air in.
 So you will have to adjust the air mix by playing with the venturi.
 Looking for a nice clean blue to clear flame.
 Not yellow.”

 Frankly, if your grill is running too hot, I recommend you try to cool it with water pans, by leaving the lid slightly ajar, buy a dedicated smoker, or just cook at the higher temps.
 For more about gas regulators, check this website from Tejas Smokers.

 How much gas is left?

-There are a number of gauges that screw on in between the tank and the hose, but the two I've tried didn't work.
-Another option is the Grill Gauge (at right) which is not much more than a glorified fish scale.
+There are a number of propane gauges that screw on in between the tank and the hose, but the two I’ve tried didn’t work.
+Another option is the Grill Gauge which is not much more than a glorified fish scale.
 An empty tank weighs about 17 to 20 pounds, contains about 20 pounds of gas, so a full tank is about 37 to 40 pounds.
-Hoist your tank and the gauge gives you a pretty good guestimate of how much is left.
+Hoist your tank and the gauge gives you a pretty good guesstimate of how much is left.
 I take mine when I exchange empty tanks for full ones.
-You'd be surprised how many are underfilled.
+You’d be surprised how many are underfilled.

 Here’s the least expensive gauge: Take a quart of warm water and pour it slowly over the side of the tank.
 It will warm the metal where the tank is empty and the metal where the liquid propane remains will remain cold.
 Run you hand down the side to locate the liquid level.